SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/request/showlisttickets.acceptrequest.md

 # Take responsibility for requests

 This is particularly relevant for unassigned requests, i.e. those without a defined owner.
 If you want to take over a request, it is important to follow the procedure below to identify that you have taken it over.
-Otherwise there is a risk of others answering the request at the same time.
-To do this:
+Otherwise there is a risk of others answering the request at the same time. [!include[To do this](../../../includes/to-do-this.md)]

 1. Open the request.
 (See [Process requests](listTicket.md).)
 2. Click the ![icon][img1] **Actions** button and select **Accept request**.